alexander-mead/pyhalomodel/README.md

 ```
 would create a galaxy profile.
 Here `Uk_galaxy` would be the normalised Fourier transform of a galaxy profile (e.g., an isothermal profile).
 The amplitude of the profile is the mean galaxy-occupation number at each `M`: `amp=N_galaxy`.
 The field is normalised by the mean galaxy density `rho_galaxy`.
 The variance in galaxy number at each `M` is `var_galaxy`.
 We tell the code that `discrete_tracer=True` because in the discrete-tracer case it is essential to split the profile amplitude from the field normalisation if the discreteness of the tracer is to be accounted for properly.

-Note that *covariance* in the mean profile amplitude between two different tracers is not currently supported (this can be important in halo-occupation models where galaxies are split into centrals and satellites and the presence of a satellite galaxy is conditional on the halo first containing a central galaxy); we hope to include this in future.
-Also any spatial variance or covariance in halo profiles at fixed mass is not currently supported; we have no plans to include this in future.

 Halo profiles can also be specified in configuration (real) space, via a function of radius from the halo centre.
-This is slower than specifying the Fourier profiles since the conversion to Fourier space will need to be performed internally.
+This is slower than specifying the Fourier profiles since the conversion of the profile to Fourier space will need to be performed internally.
 ```
 halo.profile.configuration(k, M, Prho, rv, c, amp=None, norm=1., var=None, mass_tracer=False, discrete_tracer=False):
 ```